NIGMS/Foundations-of-Python-for-Data-Science/README.md

 You can view the information in Module 0 in your browser by clicking on the Github folder (above) for Submodule 0.
 It provides instructions on how to set up a cloud account to use this, and other, tutorials.

-Additional information on how to [create an Azure account](https://github.com/NIGMS/NIGMS-Sandbox/blob/main/docs/HowToCreateAzureMLNotebooks.md) is provided by the NIGMS in abbreviated form for those with a subscription to Azure.
+Additional information on how to [create an Azure computing instance](https://github.com/NIGMS/NIGMS-Sandbox/blob/main/docs/HowToCreateAzureMLNotebooks.md) is provided by NIGMS in abbreviated form for those with a subscription to Azure.

-* Video directions can be viewed at [Learning Modules for Cloud-Based Biomedial Research.](https://www.youtube.com/playlist?list=PLXaEJPtnQ4w7Vu7vqWbttBjUGrPp4Qa7b)

 ## **Software Requirements**
 * If you use the cloud, **you do not need any additional software**.